Dedzsinator/pyHMSSQL/ARCHITECTURE.md

 - Table definitions stored as documents
 - Index information maintained in separate collections
 - Actual table data stored as documents in MongoDB collections
+- B+ Tree index files stored in the filesystem

 ## Communication Protocol